sunday32/How-to-Setup-Unity-for-Xbox-Console-or-Universal-Windows-Platform/README.md

 <img width="750" src="https://github.com/sunday32/How-to-Setup-Unity-for-Xbox-Console-or-Universal-Windows-Platform/blob/main/2.%20Registering%20and%20Activating%20your%20Xbox%20Console/1.%203.%20Enter%20Activation%20Code%20Popup.png">

-> NOTE : A Pop up will appear if its your first time [Enter Activation Code] or Click + Button that Says "Actions" and Click Enter Activation Code

 > NOTE : You wont have a Activation Code That will be Part 3.
 How to your Setup Xbox

+> NOTE : A pop up will appear if its your first time [Enter Activation Code] if no popup appears Select + Button that Says "Actions" and Click Enter Activation Code

 #### ---- A. Select Actions Buttin or +